YingHongTham/wormwiring/README.md

 There are some weird data where count = 0; e.g. contin = 368.

-**relationship**: connects objects that belong to the same thing (cell, synapse, etc), particularly useful for obtaining the objects in a contin
+**relationship**: connects objects that belong to the same thing (cell, synapse, etc).
+I don't think this is really used in the Viewer apps, as display2 has more information.
 - relID: id for the table
 - REL_Remarks: ??
 - ObjName1: object number connect to ObjName2
 - ObjName2: object number connected to ObjName1
-- segmentNum: diff in section number bt obj 1 and 2
+- segmentNum: diff in section number bt obj 1 and 2 (I think)
 - continNum: contin number

-sometimes name means cell, other times it means number.. e.g. objName1 is a number

 Synapses appear on the skeleton because the query looks in synapsecombind for all synapse